pezzullig/haskell-playground/README.md

 # haskell-playground
-notes and code snippets from learning Haskell
+my notes and code snippets from learning Haskell